MSAL Node Authentication Module

 });

-const token = await framework.auth.acquireAccessToken({
+const token = await modules.auth.acquireAccessToken({

-scopes: ['https://graph.microsoft.com/.default']
+request: { scopes: ['https://graph.microsoft.com/.default'] },

 });